Skip to content

 Additional Factors

-The maximum available number of CRS points for these additional factors for any one candidate is 600 points.
+The maximum available number of CRS points for these additional factors for any one candidate is 600 additional points.

 FactorPoints